Black Forest Metal

 Black Forest Metal is the seventh full-length album by American industrial metal band Hanzel und Gretyl.
 It was released via Metropolis Records on November 11, 2014.
 The album was successfully funded via a PledgeMusic crowdfunding campaign on June 26, 2014.
+The album marks the transition point to the band's "Grimm Shiza" era, focusing more on black metal and satanic themes.

 Track listing

 (Note: Songs are out of order on the back sleeve of CD case, but inside the booklet they are in the proper order.
 Listed here is the proper order.)